 S&P reserves the right to recalculate and republish the AS51 at its discretion in the event one of the following issues has occurred: (1) incorrect or revised closing price of one or more constituent securities; (2) missed corporate event; (3) incorrect application of corporate action or index methodology; (4) late announcement of a corporate event; or (5) incorrect calculation or data entry error.
 The decision to recalculate the AS51 is made at the discretion of the index manager and/or index committee, as further discussed below.
 The potential market impact or disruption resulting from the potential recalculation is considered when making any such decision.
-In the event of an incorrect closing price, a missed corporate event or a misapplied corporate action, a late announcement of a corporate event, or ar incorrect calculation or data entry error that is discovered within two trading days of its occurrence, the index manager may, at his or her discretion, recalculate the AS51 without involving the index committee.
-In the event of an incorrect application of the methodology that results in the incorrect composition and/or weighting of index constituents, the index committee shall determine whether or not to recalculate the AS51 following specified guidelines.
-In the event that the AS51 is recalculated, if shall be done within a reasonable timeframe following the detection and review of the issue.
+In the event of an incorrect closing price, a missed corporate event or a misapplied corporate action, a late announcement of a corporate event, or an incorrect calculation or data entry error that is discovered within two trading days of its occurrence, the index manager may, at his or her discretion, recalculate the AS51 without involving the index committee.
+In the event any such event is discovered beyond the two trading day period, the index committee shall decide whether the AS51 should be recalculated.
+In the event of an incorrect application of the methodology that results in the incorrect composition and/or weighting of constituents the index committee shall determine whether or not to recalculate the AS51 following specified guidelines.
+In the event that the AS51 is recalculated, it shall be done within a reasonable timeframe following the detection and review of the issue.